Best Player by Jersey Number for 2022 NFL Season

-Best player by jersey number for 2022 NFL season originally appeared on NBC Sports Chicago
+Best player by jersey number for 2022 NFL season originally appeared on NBC Sports Boston

 Football is a game of numbers.